-Tn summary, we found that neural correlated with the asymmetries VMA arise at the earliest stage of cortical visual processing.
-Both the extent and amplitude of activation in V1/V2 showed a dorsal vs. ventral asymmetry corresponding to the behavioral asymmetry.
-These results further demonstrate that visual performance could be limited by the pooled sensory responses of large populations of neurons in visual cortex.
+activation in V1/V2 showed a dorsal versus ventral asymmetry corresponding to the behavioral asymmetry.
+These results further demonstrate that visual performance could be limited by the pooled sensory responses of large populations of neurons in the visual cortex.

 Appendix